K0Gs/GUEye/README.md

 Adds an Instant access shop, no need to hunt down player run shop.

 Adds an EnderChest like inventory with instant access, no need to cary an enderchest with you everywhere.
-Administrators can review the players private inventory.
+Administrators can review the players private inventory using /gui invsee <player_name>.

 Disallows players from dropping items, attemp to lower item lag.